tariqdaouda/Mariana/README.rst

 =========================

-Mariana networks are graphs of independent layers and that allows for the craziest deepest architectures you can think of, as well as for a very light and clear interface.
+Mariana networks are graphs of independent layers and that allows for the craziest deepest architectures you can think of, as well as for a super light and clear interface.
 There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in a few seconds.

 Mariana is also completely agnostic regarding your datasets or the way you load your hyper-parameters.
 It's business is models and that's it.